 What is Reflective Insulation?

-In the competitive market for insulation materials, reflective insulation stands out as a high-performing, cost-effective and versatile option that addresses a specific yet crucial aspect of thermal management — radiant heat transfer.
+In the competitive market for insulation materials, reflective insulation rolls stand out as a high-performing, cost-effective and versatile option that addresses a specific yet crucial aspect of thermal management—radiant heat transfer.

 Originating in the mid-20th century, this technology utilizes advanced materials like aluminum foils, polyethylene bubbles, plastic and reflective films.
 But what sets it apart is that, unlike traditional insulation materials focusing solely on conductive and convective heat flow, reflective insulation is also engineered to target radiant heat—a form of energy that travels through the air from heat sources.